SAMFYB/FP-150-Notebook/README.md

 This is my notebook for Carnegie Mellon 15-150 Principles of Functional Programming.
 The notes may be incoherent and incomplete.
 Yet, I decide to make this public so people might find it useful.

+There are more actual source codes in my repo [SML Collection](https://github.com/SAMFYB/SML-collection).

 ## Table of Contents

 The table below is ordered chronologically.